bummzack/translatable-dataobject/README.md

 translatable-dataobject
 ============

-An extension for SilverStripe 3.0 or newer that adds translations of fields to DataObjects.
+An extension for SilverStripe 3.0 – 3.2 that adds translations of fields to DataObjects.
 Instead of creating new rows for translations, translations are added as columns.
 This way, there's only one DataObject instance which is consistent across all localizations, but which has localized fields.